tuurep/windowlist/README.md

                 <code>inactive_window_scroll_up</code><br>
                 <code>inactive_window_scroll_down</code><br>
             </td>
-            <td>These are all the rest of the click actions that Polybar allows.
+            <td>These are all the rest of the click actions that Polybar allows (TODO: doubleclick actions #33).
 They do nothing by default, but if you have an idea, see <a href="https://github.com/tuurep/windowlist?tab=readme-ov-file#scripting-click-actions">section about scripting</a>.</td>
             <td>
                 <ul>
                     <li><code>"none"</code>: no action (default)</li>